 A dental implant can become an integral part of the supporting bone structure.
 This gives the implanted tooth higher stability and strength.
 The chewing efficiency of implanted tooth is known to be 100%.
 By filling the gap, the restoration prevents nearby teeth from changing positions.
 The supporting bone is protected and the patient regains the confidence to smile.

-Any person with a healthy jawbone can undergo dental implant surgery.
+Any person with a healthy jawbone can undergo dental implants treatment in Sonoma.
 Our dentist performs comprehensive examination of oral health during the first visit.
 Problems like periodontal infection must be taken care of in the first place.
 We also make a note of patient’s medical history.
 Uncontrolled diabetes and radiation therapy in the head and neck region are a few things that raise concerns.

 This is a disease characterized by improper wound healing following an oral surgery, periodontal surgery or root canal treatment.
-The test to assess the risk of BONJ before recommending dental implant surgery is vital because the success of the surgery depends on how well the jaw bone heals and bonds with the implant restoration.
+The test to assess the risk of BONJ before recommending dental implant surgery is vital because the success of the surgery depends on how well the jaw bone heals and bonds with the tooth restoration in Sonoma.
 Patients with a history of use of bisphosphonate are known to be at higher risk of BONJ.

 The restoration of a lost tooth is done once the implant is healed.
 Osseointegration is a process where the implant forms a functional bond with the bone tissues.
 Once this is complete, we take impressions of teeth and fabricate a crown.
 The implant cap is removed and an abutment is fixed over it.
-Finally the crown is cemented over the implant to complete the restoration process.
+Finally the crown is cemented over the implant to complete the tooth restoration process in Sonoma.
 Our team explains to our patients how to maintain oral hygiene when living with the implanted teeth.